CVaishnavi1231/Interactive-Web-App-for-Q-A-and-Sales-Automation/README.md

 ##  Installation and Usage

 #### Step 1:

-Install the required packages and start the application
+Install the required packages and start the application by running commands below.
+Before running the command modify the run_app.sh code to provide the coorect path of the requirements.txt and langchain_based_app.py files.

 ```ruby
 !chmod +x run_app.sh